BachoSeven/dotfiles/README.md

 - **zathura** pdf & djvu reader
 - Last but not least, **[mimi](https://github.com/BachoSeven/mimi)** is an __improved xdg-open__ using bash and dmenu with a very usable config file.

+### Various
+- I use brave as a browser, find more in `.config/brave_plugins`; a nice addition to its setup is to set duckduckgo as a new page.
+Then, using `gruvboxytheme` passphrase in duckduckgo settings gives you a decent start page which supports Vimium's Vomnibar.

 ## Screens

 #### Current Background